What To Do When Your Kid Says Something Embarrassing - Baby Chick

 Build Their Empathy

 A good reminder can be getting them to ask themselves, “Is it kind?
 Is it true?
 Is it necessary?”
 This can help them determine if asking the question or making a statement will be compassionate or potentially hurtful.
-Tap into times when they have felt hurt, and use this to remind them what it feels like when they make harmful comments.
+Tap into times when they have felt hurt, and use those experiences to remind them what it feels like when they make harmful comments.

 Share